 20. Water Parks

-Another important reason why Algarve is the most touristy region in Portugal is the number of water parks scattered throughout.
+Another important reason why Algarve is the most touristy region in Portugal is the number of water parks and theme parks scattered throughout.

 If, however, you’re an adrenaline junkie then you should also discover other water parks like Slide & Splash and Aquashow Park.
 Both these parks are listed in the top 20 of the best water parks in Europe, according to TripAdvisor.
 Here, you’ll have the opportunity to enjoy the most basic slides and the ones that scare most of the people.